Removing Black Box Dye Safely: A Staged Colour Correction

 - BLONDME Deep Repair Mask

-- Strength must improve before further lightening
+This matters because the hair must improve before further lightening is considered.

 The Truth About Box Dye Removal